Eomys/pyleecan-doc/index.md

 Webinar
 -------

-Three public and free webinars will be organized by [Green Forge Coop](https://www.linkedin.com/company/greenforgecoop/about/) and UNICAS
+Three public and free webinars have been be organized by [Green Forge Coop](https://www.linkedin.com/company/greenforgecoop/about/) and UNICAS
-University:
+University.
+All the resources are available here:

 -   [Friday 16th October 15h-17h (GMT+2): How to use pyleecan (basics)?
 Pyleecan basics, call of FEMM, use of the GUI](webinar_1.md)
 -   [Friday 30th October 15h-17h (GMT+1): How to use pyleecan (advanced)?
 Optimization tools, meshing, plot commands](webinar_2.md)
 -   [Friday 6th November 15h-17h (GMT+1): How to contribute to pyleecan?
 Github projects, Object Oriented Programming](webinar_3.md)

-The webinar will be based on the tutorials.[The registration form is available here](https://us02web.zoom.us/meeting/register/tZYsc-mppz8pE9UYGaTYWe6m8117qgi44EKi).

 Getting started
 ---------------